 - Open data sources.
 Sometimes we need additional information from government or official statistics that allows us to correlate our results with social and political changes.

 All the data is gathered into the data warehouses.
 We want to put additional attention to three different terms - data lake, data warehouse, and data swamp.
 The data lakes have unstructured raw data from different data sources.
 Data warehouses have processed data that is structured and ready for the Business Intelligence (BI) processes.
-However, if data lake is overloaded with a massive number of unsorted data, it might become usable.
+However, if data lake is overloaded with a massive number of unsorted data, it might become unusable.
 Such a messy data lake is called a data swamp.
 That’s why the process of data governance is one of the most critical parts of the Data Science process.

 After the data is structured, it is ready for the next processes, such as business intelligence, machine learning (ML) data processing, and modeling processes.
 Business intelligence helps to get insights from the data.